-NASENI, AFIT strengthen ties on AAVDI, Made-in- Nigeria Helicopter
+NASENI, AFIT strengthen ties on AAVDI, made-in- Nigeria helicopter

-Executive Vice Chairman and Chief Executive Officer (EVC/CEO), National Agency for Science and Engineering Infrastructure (NASENI), Dr. Bashir Gwandu (left), explaining a point to the Air Commandant, Air Force Institute of Technology (AFIT), Kaduna, Vice Marshall (AVM) S.L.
-Rabe, when he paid him a working visit at NASENI headquarters in Abuja

-The Executive Vice Chairman/Chief Executive Officer, National Agency for Science and Engineering (NASENI) Dr. Bashir Gwandu has called for stronger collaboration with the Air Force Institute of Technology (AFIT), Kaduna, Kaduna State for the smooth take-off of the permanent site of Aeronautics and Air Vehicle Development Institute (AAVDI), an Institute under NASENI.
+Dr. Bashir Gwandu, the Executive Vice Chairman/Chief Executive Officer, National Agency for Science and Engineering (NASENI), has called for stronger collaboration with the Air Force Institute of Technology (AFIT), Kaduna, Kaduna State for the smooth take-off of the permanent site of Aeronautics and Air Vehicle Development Institute (AAVDI), an Institute under NASENI.

 The institute is located within AFIT Complex in Kaduna.

-The NASENI boss who disclosed this when the new Commandant of AFIT, Air Vice Marshal (AVM) S.L.
+A statement from Mr.Olusegun Ayeoyenikan, Director Information & Protocol, NASENI, said the NASENI boss who disclosed this on Wednesday when the new Commandant of AFIT, Air Vice Marshal (AVM) S.L.
 Rabe paid him a courtesy visit at NASENI headquarters Abuja, congratulated the new AFIT boss on resumption of duty.

-AVM Rabe came to NASENI with AFIT Provost, Professor Dauda Mohammed; Director, Quality Assurance, AFIT, Dr. I. Yahuza and Director of Projects, AFIT, Group Captain Ahmed.

 “We produce a lot of titanium in this country, as we know the body of aircrafts in particular use composite materials which do not work with aluminum as we all know because of corrosion.
 One of the key projects I am working on is getting a team to work on Titanium.